alwaysmpe/what2_grapheme/README.md

-The first usage is slow due to raw data being parsed and caches being populated, but after that it's faster than any alternative I've found.
+The first usage is slow due to raw data being parsed and caches being populated, but after that it's faster than any alternative I've found (however [ugrapheme](https://github.com/Z4JC/ugrapheme) might be faster)

 To run benchmarks, checkout and install dev dependencies using `pdm` then run `python -m bm`.